Urucas/adb-tcp-quick/README.md

 # adb-tcp-quick
-Bash-cli to quickly connect an android device via adb to wifi
+Bash-cli to quickly connect an android device to adb over wifi

 #Install
 ```bash